hargun3045/hargun3045.github.io/_posts/2020-03-07-NameDelaRose.md

 I tried hacks, and one of the ideas I had was to see the movie first (starring the almighty Sean Connery).
 I saw the trailer, and I was like, ‘yeah, maybe I’ll watch that first’.
 But for some reason, I didn’t, and it was the best decision of 2020 at least\!
-Why this was the case, is the purpose of this blog.
+Why this was the case, is the purpose of this blogpost.
 So let me tell you what I thought about the book (which I completed with some effort), the movie(which didn’t take any effort), and what was the lasting thought after the ordeal.
 Let’s go\!

 **The Book**